When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 Release Date: May 31, 2017

-This basic course is designed to assist healthcare professionals in encouraging, teaching, and guiding older adults to actively practice healthy lifestyles.
-This course allows professional registered nurses, along with all other healthcare professionals that work with older adults to gain additional knowledge in geriatrics and be able to provide satisfactory care to improve outcomes for older adults.
+This basic course assists healthcare professionals in encouraging, teaching, and guiding older adults to actively practice healthy lifestyles.
+This course provides physical therapists, as well as other healthcare professionals that work with older adults, additional knowledge in geriatrics, enabling learners to provide satisfactory care that improves outcomes for older adults.
 Healthcare professionals will be able to recognize the needs of older adult clients and develop person-centered plans to support optimal living and promote healthy aging.
 Additionally, this course will set the stage for developing a healthier society for all to age well and successfully.

 Texas PTs & PTAs - This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #1911021TX and meets continuing competence requirements for PT & PTA license renewal in Texas.

 - Identify the key attributes for supporting the older adult to stay healthy.